GiselleAnido/GiselleAnido/README.md

 ### Skills 🚀

-##Frontend Development: I have expertise in HTML5, CSS3, and JavaScript.
+-Frontend Development: I have expertise in HTML5, CSS3, and JavaScript.
 I'm proficient in using modern frontend frameworks like React, and I have experience in styling with Bootstrap and Sass. 🌐💅

-##Backend Development: I'm experienced in server-side development using Node.js.
+-Backend Development: I'm experienced in server-side development using Node.js.
 I have worked with MongoDB as a NoSQL database, designing schemas and performing CRUD operations.
 I can also create RESTful APIs to handle data exchange between frontend and backend. 🖥️🔌

-##Database Management: I have a strong understanding of database concepts and have worked extensively with MongoDB.
+-Database Management: I have a strong understanding of database concepts and have worked extensively with MongoDB.
 I can design efficient database schemas and write optimized queries to ensure smooth data retrieval and manipulation. 🗃️🔍

-##Version Control: I'm proficient in using Git for version control and have experience collaborating on projects with teams using GitHub. 🗂️👥
+-Version Control: I'm proficient in using Git for version control and have experience collaborating on projects with teams using GitHub. 🗂️👥

 ### Project: RescueMe, Pet Adoption Website 🐾